-Dr. Charles R. Sachatello, a retired physician, announced today that he has published the single most comprehensive theory ever developed attempting to identify the inciting cause(s) and the reasons for the progressive course of neurodegenerative diseases, namely Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS),Primary Dementias, (Non-Vascular Senile Dementias), Parkinson’s and age related macular degeneration and any or all other forms of degenerative brain diseases currently without an established proximate cause
+Dr. Sachatello believes that this is single most comprehensive theory ever developed attempting to identify the inciting causes and the reasons for the progressive course of neurodegenerative brain diseases, specifically including Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS), also known as “motor neuron disease”, Primary Dementia.
+(Non-Vascular Senile Dementias), Parkinson’s and Age Related Macular Degeneration and any or all degenerative brain diseases currently without an established proximate cause.

 Nevertheless the basic premise of the Liver-Brain-Theory is easily testable.
 The logical conclusion of this heretical theory is simple and straight forward.

 If only a single patient with ALS is confirmed to have documented cessation of additional muscle loss following a liver transplant, the basic premise of the Liver-Brain-Theory will have been validated: “Hepatic generated neurotoxins are the proximate cause(s) of ALS”.